Unboxed-Software/solana-course/content/serialize-instruction-data.md

 ---
-title: Serialize Custom Instruction Data
+title: Serialize Custom Instruction Data for Native Program Development
 objectives:
 - Explain the contents of a transaction
 - Explain transaction instructions
 - Explain the basics of Solana's runtime optimizations
 - Explain Borsh
-- Use Borsh to serialize program data
+- Use Borsh to serialize program data for native programs
 ---

 # Summary

+- Native (non-Anchor) Solana development required manual serialization and deserialization of data.
 - Transactions are made up of an array of instructions, a single transaction can have any number of instructions in it, each targeting different programs.
 When a transaction is submitted, the Solana runtime will process its instructions in order and atomically, meaning that if any of the instructions fail for any reason, the entire transaction will fail to be processed.
 - Every *instruction* is made up of 3 components: the intended program's ID, an array of all accounts involved, and a byte buffer of instruction data.
 - Every _transaction_ contains an array of all accounts it intends to read or write, one or more instructions, a recent blockhash, and one or more signatures.